Skip to content

 Pass the NCLEX-RN and work as a Registered Nurse.

-To become a Family Nurse Practitioner, and before you apply for your MSN, you must have at least one year of experience as a Registered Nurse.
+To become a licensed registered nurse, you must pass the National Council Licensure Examination (NCLEX-RN).
+This is a requirement in all states.
+The NCLEX measures the foundational knowledge and skills needed for safe nursing practice for entry-level nurses.
+To become a family nurse practitioner, and before you apply for your MSN, you must have at least one year of experience as a Registered Nurse.

 Get your Master of Science in Nursing (MSN).